wko27/blog/_daily/2018-06-26-Hamstring_Workout.md

   * also by luck, the "configuration status" register value that I updated set a few bits properly disabling more of those one-time protection pages
   * when I fixed that bug, everything broke

 TODAY:
 * realized that there's a permission register which is initialized to protect all blocks
   * disabled that thing completely, but things still failing
 * chatted with hardware engineer for 2 hours debugging flash
 * Taiwanese for lunch
 * refactored tests, still failing
+* visited fellow startup in the office and found a certain fellow hanging out!
 * took a nap
   * woke up from nap and realized that my test is incorrect; I've been doing sequential reads and writes so it's possible that I'm only verifying reads on the flash's internal buffered value instead of flushes
 * rewrote a lot more code